Aakash Repeater Courses

 Also, Read NCERT Solution subject-wise

 Environmental Issues is an important chapter that helps students understand how human activities impact nature and what measures can be taken to reduce this damage.
-Given below are the key questions listed below will increase your preparation and help you revise the main concepts effectively.
+Given below are the key question that will increase the preparation effectively.

 A. Dobson units